WHAS Crusade for Children History

 181 agencies total

-A one million dollar grant given to Kosair Children’s Hospital was used to update the Crusade Heart Lab.
-This was the first million dollar grant given to any single agency.
+A one-million-dollar grant given to Kosair Children’s Hospital was used to update The Crusade Heart Lab.
+This was the first million-dollar grant given to any single agency.

 In June of 1998 long time Crusade supporter and WHAS Television personality, Fred Wiche lost his battle with cancer.
 The community responded with a huge outpouring of memorial gifts to the Crusade totaling several thousand dollars.